Committees and Standing Committees

 The Legal Advocacy Fund Committee will engage with staff in the strategic work and case support of the Legal Advocacy Fund to achieve educational and economic equity and civil rights for women and girls.

-The Membership Committee will assist staff and AAUW affiliates in providing top-quality member service and fostering a growing global community of members, supporters, and advocates.
+The Membership Committee will assist staff and AAUW affiliates in providing premier-quality member service and fostering a growing global community of members, supporters, and advocates.

 Public Policy Committee

-The Public Policy Committee will be cognizant of emerging national issues that affect women and girls as they work with AAUW staff to review and approve the six-month public policy priority levels on federal issues; research and curate proposed changes from member suggestions; develop, revise, and implement the biennial Public Policy Priorities; support affiliate advocacy efforts; and review grants as appropriate.
+The Public Policy committee will be cognizant of emerging national issues that affect women and girls as they work with the staff on reviewing and approving the six-month public policy priority levels on federal issues and on reviewing, researching, and curating proposed changes from members’ suggestions; develop, revise, and implement the biennial Public Policy Priorities; support member, branch, and state advocacy efforts; and review grants as appropriate.